For your security, you will be logged out of your session in 5 minutes.

 For your security, you have been logged out of your session due to inactivity.

 Undergrounding is the process of burying powerlines.
-PG&E has two programs focused on undergrounding:
+PG&E has two efforts focused on undergrounding:

 Meeting our state's climate challenges requires bold action.
-In 2021, we announced plans to underground 10,000 miles of powerlines.
-This work took place in and near wildfire-risk areas.
+That is why we plan to underground 10,000 miles, or approximately one-third of our overhead powerlines in high wildfire-risk areas.
 This is the largest program of its kind in the U.S.

-Find more information about undergrounding work plans, including maps, below.
+Find more information about our undergrounding work plans, including maps, below.

-We are focusing undergrounding where we can have the greatest impact on reducing wildfire risk.
-We are also working to lessen safety power outages.
+We are focusing undergrounding in areas that are at the highest risk of wildfire so we can have the greatest impact on reducing wildfire risk.

 Other factors we consider when scheduling work are: